 - GERAD O'SHEA, M.A.
 Co-Founder &

-Gerad O’Shea is the co-founder and Research Director at ACR.
-He brings over 10 years of experience designing and executing rigorous research to develop and evaluate communications, curriculum, interventions, and educational products.
-Gerad has designed, directed, and executed research to support 15 federal contracts for diverse agencies (e.g. FNS, CDC, FDA, FDIC), as well as evaluations for state agencies (NY State Dept. of Education), local communities (e.g. Bridgeport Board of Education, NYC Dept. of Health and Mental Hygiene), and private clients (e.g. MIT, Nickelodeon).
+Gerad O’Shea (Director) brings over 13 years of experience designing and managing rigorous research to develop and evaluate communications, curriculum, interventions, and educational products.
+Gerad has designed, directed, and executed research to support federal contracts for diverse agencies (e.g. FNS, CDC, FDA, FDIC), as well as evaluations for state agencies (Maryland State Dept. of Education), local communities (e.g. NYC Office of Community Schools), and private clients (e.g. MIT, Nickelodeon).

 Content Development Partner